8th Century - 13th Century

 Once upon a Time in Dali Kingdom

-For much of its early history, Burma’s neighbor to the northeast was not China, but the independent kingdom of Yunnan, with Dali as its capital.
-And from the eighth to the thirteenth centuries this kingdom was a power in its own right, at times allying itself with the Tibetan empire to its west, at times with China’s Tang and Song dynasties to the east.
+For much of its early history, Burma’s neighbor to the northeast was not China, but the independent kingdom of Yunnan with Dali as its capital.
+And from the eighth to the thirteenth centuries this kingdom was a power in its own right, at times allying itself with the Tibetan empire to its west, at others, with China’s Tang and Song dynasties to the east.
 Its mounted armies ventured deep into what is today Burma and may have been behind the founding of the medieval city of Pagan.
-It is not known what the people of Yunnan called themselves (‘Yunnan’ itself is a relatively new word), but the Chinese called their ruler the Nanzhao, the Lord of the South, and this became the name of the kingdom as well.
+It is not known what the people of Yunnan called themselves ("Yunnan" itself is a relatively new word) but the Chinese called their ruler the Nanzhao, the Lord of the South, and this became the name of the kingdom as well.

 Later, the Chinese managed to break apart the Tibet-Nanzhao alliance.
-Tibetan expansion was then a big headache for the Chinese court and the Chinese were trying for a policy of continental encirclement, aiming to bring together the Turks and Arabs to the west, the Indians to the south and Nanzhao to the southeast, in a grand coalition to crush Lhasa.
-‘Using barbarians against barbarians’ was a time honoured Chinese creed.
-When a combined Nanzhao-Chinese army defeated a Tibetan force near the present-day Burmese border, the Tibetan side included captives from as far away as Samarkand and Arabs from the Abbasid caliphate, men from the court of Harun al-Rashid and A Thousand and One Nights, taken prisoner on a Yunnan hillside together with 20,000 suits of armour.
+Tibetan expansion was then a big headache for the Chinese court and the Chinese were trying for a policy of continental encirclement, aiming at bringing together the Turks and Arabs to the west, the Indians to the south and Nanzhao to the southeast, in a grand coalition to crush Lhasa.
+"Using barbarians against barbarians" was a time honoured Chinese creed.
+When a combined Nanzhao-Chinese army defeated a Tibetan force near the present-day Burmese border, the Tibetan side included captives from as far away as Samarkand and Arabs from the Abbasid caliphate, men from the court of Harun al-Rashid taken prisoner on a Yunnan hillside together with 20,000 suits of armour.
 In appreciation, the Chinese received Nanzhao’s envoys as representatives of high-ranking kingdom, ahead of Japan, welcoming them with an honour guard of war-elephants and presenting exotic gifts.

-The kings of Dali adopted the name Gandhara for their realm.
-It’s the same word as Kandahar in modern-day Afghanistan and remains the literary Burmese name for Yunnan.
-Gandhara was once an almost mythical Buddhist land, straddling the present Pakistan-Afghanistan frontier at the time of Alexander the Great, and was remembered long afterwards as a place of profound scholarship, governed by sages, peaceful and devout.
+The kings of Dali adopted the name Gandhara for their realm - the same word as Kandahar in modern-day Afghanistan and, still to this day, the literary Burmese name for Yunnan.
+Gandhara was once an almost mythical Buddhist land, straddling the present Pakistan-Afghanistan frontier at the time of Alexander the Great, and was remembered long afterwards as a place of profound scholarship, governed by sages, peaceful and devout sages.
 The Dali kings even styled themselves as descendants of the great Indian Buddhist emperor Asoka, who had reigned in the third century BC, seeing themselves as part of a fraternity of Buddhist states, from middle India to Ceylon and on to Vietnam.

 The Yunnan of old was a Yunnan that looked in different directions for ideas and inspiration, a link between China and the Indian world.